 I first heard the Irish music before TV was born on our Big Radio, the frequencies that changed and enriched my life then and now.
 Lilting Rose of Tralee and the Bard of Armaugh invites me to sing along...
 Armaugh was also a town in Central Pennsylvania...I thought it was spelled "Our Ma."
 My petite Celtic maternal grandmother, "Ma," brushes out her waist length hair in long floating silver ringlets.

 Knitting a Kelly green Aran sweater for my son's Christmas gift years ago also appeared in my imagination.
 At that time I was learning the second part of Yang Long Form Tai Chi, the kicks, spins, and turns.
 I knit.
 I read Jou Tsung Hwa's book, The Dao of Taijiquan, one word at a time.
 I took notes.
 I practiced and re-practiced Tai Chi.
 I wrote the names of the 108 movements on lists: White Crane Spreads Wings.
 I listened to music, all kinds of music.
 Connecting these patterns and balance of Yin and Yang, happy goals of the heart came into being: vision to achievement and pride of accomplishment.

 Years melted away when I wrote: "I learned and practiced Tai Chi Yang Long form every day, remembering Master Jou Tsung Hwa's path that Tai Chi can open the spirit to higher dimensions.
 When practiced as meditation, reaching even beyond the physical sequence is possible."

 Today I practiced Tai Chi and loved getting lost in the form, surrounded by Irish folk music "as fair as the daughters of Erin."

-http://www.taichifarm.org/ a tribute to Jou, Tsung Hwa.
-Thank you for all you taught us.
+Jou, Tsung Hwa.
+Tai Chi teacher and author.
+Thank you for all you teach us.